Municipal Library Elevator Coup: Aftermath

-With the coup conspirators imprisoned, the King signed a decree (written by João Franco) to establish sentences of exile or expulsion to the colonies for those individuals caught for countervening regulations of public order (signed at the palace of Vila Viçosa on January 30) In order to perpetuate the semblance of order, the King and Royal Family, returned to the capital on February 1, 1908, following a route through the Terreiro do Paço until the Palácio das Necessidades.
-But, even with leadership imprisoned, the square was circled by gunmen of the Carbonária who assassinated the King and Prince Royal in what became known as the Lisbon Regicide.
-Although João Franco was physically spared (the assassins had ignored his carriage), he was held responsible for lack of police security and a naive over-confidence that allowed the monarch to travel in an uncovered landau.
+With the coup conspirators imprisoned, the King signed a decree (written by João Franco) to establish sentences of exile or expulsion to the colonies for those individuals caught for contravening regulations of public order (signed at the palace of Vila Viçosa on 30 January).
+The King and Royal Family returned to the capital on 1 February 1908 to present a semblance of order, following a route through the Terreiro do Paço to the Palácio das Necessidades.
+But, even though the coup leaders were imprisoned, the square was encircled by gunmen of the Carbonária, who assassinated the King and Prince Royal in what became known as the Lisbon Regicide.
+Although the assassins ignored João Franco's carriage, he was held responsible for the lack of police security and a naive over-confidence that allowed the monarch to travel in an uncovered landau.

-Although the coup failed, the death of the King and heir apparent was responsible for continuing instability which was ultimately a success for the republicans.
-The traditional parties were able to impose an acclamation solution, with the establishment of a unity government presided by an independent (Francisco Joaquim Ferreira do Amaral), the ostracising of João Franco's supporters, and the repeal of Francist decrees.
-In fact, the acclamation policies was a rendition: many of the conspirators were liberated from prison, the assassins (who were killed in the square) were eulogized as martyrs and the criminal investigation was rendered ineffective.
-These events only encouraged the republicans to attempt another coup d'état 33 months later, led by the same people, that would succeed in establishing the Portuguese First Republic.
-The events that gave rise to the attempted coup on January 28 were the last attempts to reform the constitutional monarchy.
+The assassination failed to overthrow the monarchy immediately.
+The traditional parties were able to impose an acclamation solution, with the establishment of a unity government presided over by an independent (Francisco Joaquim Ferreira do Amaral), the ostracising of João Franco's supporters, and the repeal of Francist decrees.

+However, the death of the King and heir apparent caused continuing instability, which led to ultimate success for the republicans.
+The acclamation policies were effectively a surrender: many of the conspirators were released from prison, the assassins (who had been killed in the square) were eulogized as martyrs, and the criminal investigation was rendered ineffective.
+These events only encouraged the republicans to attempt another coup d'état 33 months later, led by the same people, that succeeded in establishing the Portuguese First Republic.
+The events that gave rise to the attempted coup on 28 January were the last attempts to reform the constitutional monarchy.